Bartec Auto ID

-In many countries there is a duty to use Winter Tyres at certain times or road condition which could be ice, snow mud or smoothness.
+In many countries there is a duty or law to use Winter Tyres at certain times or road condition which could be ice, snow mud or smoothness.

-Winter Tyres are supposed to be used with wintery road conditions and low temperatures.
-They have a rubber compound which is enough elastic with low temperature to achieve a sufficient gearing and transmission with the underground.
-For further information, please visit our Winter TPMS website: www.wintertpms.com.
+Winter Tyres are used during wintery road conditions and lower temperatures.
+They have a rubber compound which is elastic at low temperatures to achieve sufficient gearing and transmission with the road surface.

 Winter Tyres are always marked with the M+S Symbol (Mud and Snow).
-The EU regulation nr.661/2009 dated from the 13th July 2009 declares M+S marked tyres as tyres which above all have a tread profile, tread compound and constitution in order to achieve better driving and traction qualities on snow.
+The EU regulation nr.661/2009 dated 13th July 2009 declares, M+S marked tyres which above all, have a tread profile, tread compound and constitution in order to achieve better driving and traction qualities on snow.

-Unlike summer tyres, winter tyres in addition to their normal profile have slats which makes it possible to get a gearing on loose underground like snow.
+Unlike summer tyres, winter tyres in addition to their normal profile, have slats which make it possible to get a gearing on icy, snowlike road conditions.

 A Tyre Pressure Monitoring System or TPMS is an electronic system for monitoring the air pressure in a vehicle tyre and automatically transmitting a warning to the driver in the event of an under or over inflated tyre.

 The majority of systems use direct tyre sensors which transmit real time tyre pressure information to the driver of the vehicle either via a dashboard display or a warning light.
 The sensors are physical pressure transducers which are attached to the back of the valve stem.
 The sensors are manufactured by International companies such as Schrader, Siemens, TRW, Pacific, Lear and others.
 There is no common technical standard for the sensors and the OE's and suppliers have generated a multitude of sensor designs.